 On the Clock

-Ultimately, inducing labor pros and cons really depend on the reason that an induction is being suggested.
+Ultimately, the pros and cons of inducing labor really depend on the reason that an induction is being suggested.
 Once you clearly understand the reason, then take a close look at the research.
 The KOPA® PREPARED online childbirth course series will provide a thorough discussion about labor induction, and will point you in the direction of research studies to read.

 Do your best to see if an induction is likely to lead to a safe outcome for your circumstances.
 This preparation will enable you to make the best choice for you and baby, and will help set you on the path of a positive birth experience.